dhavalpalsana/Fabsap/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/dhavalpalsana/Fabsap/settings).
+Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/dhavalpalsana/Fabsap/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact